raspberrypilearning/servo-to-crumble-using-crumblisers/en/step_1.md

 ![Crumbliser connected to a servo plug](images/crumbliser_to_crumble_signal.png)

 That's it.
-You're ready to start coding.
+You're ready to start coding!